vrk-kpa/suomifi-ui-components/CONTRIBUTING.md

 After cloning suomifi-ui-components, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

-1. `yarn start` runs Storybook for displaying components stories.
+1. `yarn start` runs Styleguidist for displaying components stories.

 2. `yarn test` runs written tests.